-3.8.8 Screen Saver
+3.8.8.
+Screen Saver

 When the programmed amount of time has elapsed since the operator's last keypad action, the screen saver blanks the display screen and a randomly-moving mode indicator box appears.
-This occurs during the following states: idle, Process Fill, Bulk->Proc Fill and External Fill (in systems with a Bulk refill option.)
+This occurs during the following states: idle, Process Fill and Bulk->Proc Fill.